Martin Paterson: International career

 Born in England, Paterson qualified to represent Northern Ireland at international level as his father was from Northern Ireland, and he was alerted to the Irish Football Association by Ciarán Toner.
 He won two caps for the Northern Ireland under-21 side, before withdrawing from the squad for "personal reasons" in October 2007.

 Nigel Worthington handed Paterson his senior team debut as a 72nd-minute substitute for Warren Feeney in a 1–0 defeat to Spain in a UEFA Euro 2008 qualifying match on 17 November 2007.
 He made his first start for Northern Ireland on 20 August 2008, in a 0–0 draw with Scotland.
 He scored his first international goal with an 84th-minute penalty in a 3–3 draw in a friendly against Finland at Windsor Park on 15 August 2012.
 He scored his second international goal on 14 August 2013, his header securing Michael O'Neill his first win as manager with a 1–0 victory over Russia in a qualifying game for the 2014 FIFA World Cup.
 He scored the third goal of his international career on 10 September 2013, in a 3–2 defeat to Luxembourg at the Stade Josy Barthel.
 He won the last of his 22 senior caps on 5 March 2014, in a 0–0 friendly in a friendly against Cyprus.
 He withdrew from Northern Ireland's squad three months later in order to focus on his pre-season with Huddersfield Town, citing injury issues during the 2013–14 season in his decision.

 Style of play

-Former Burnley manager Eddie Howe described Paterson as "a real grafter, you can see that with the way he plays, he sets the tone really in terms of his closing down and work-rate and also he's got quality as well".
+Former Burnley manager Eddie Howe described Paterson as "a real grafter, you can see that with the way he plays, he sets the tone really in terms of his closing down and work rate and also he's got quality as well".

 Coaching career

 Paterson was appointed as an assistant coach to head coach Neill Collins at the Tampa Bay Rowdies in July 2018.
 In February 2020, he was named as assistant coach to Jason Kreis at USL League One club Fort Lauderdale CF. He was hired as an assistant coach at Major League Soccer club Inter Miami in January 2022.
 Seven months later he returned to England to work as Michael Duff's assistant at League One club Barnsley.
+He joined Duff at Swansea City in June 2023, working as an assistant head coach alongside Alan Sheehan.

+Burton Albion

+On 11 January 2024, Paterson was appointed head coach of Burton Albion, who were 17th in League One.
+Owner Ben Robinson revealed in March that it was only a short-term contract but said that it was "a scenario where hopefully it's going to be a long-term relationship".
+Paterson left the club after Burton narrowly avoided relegation at the end of the 2023–24 season.
+He joined the backroom staff at Huddersfield Town in June 2024.

+Notts County

+On 22 June 2025, Paterson was appointed head coach of League Two club Notts County.